 Thankfully, there is a solution.
 In Shopify there are many apps to do many a wonderful thing, and there is one app that will give you back those 33 hours of data entry by integrating Amazon and Shopify.
 It’s called ByteStand and it will move those 200 items from Amazon, into your Shopify store in roughly 4 minutes.
 The great thing about ByteStand is that it pulls high resolution images for all your listings and it handles all the relationships of parents to variants.

 To get going, just download ByteStand, follow the sign up steps and in a couple minutes you can pull your inventory over.
 For those visual learners out there, check out this video on how to sign up for ByteStand.

 Maintaining Your Inventory in Amazon and on Shopify

 Whew, 2 down and just a couple to go!
-You should be in good shape if you’re following along.
+You should be in good shape if your following along.

 Next Step, Selling on Shopify